Rome Catacombs Tour With Capuchin Crypts

 The Domitilla Catacombs

 Forming an elaborate maze of underground tunnels, the Christian Catacombs of Domitilla are the largest Catacombs system in Rome.
 The Catacombs are located about 15 minutes outside of Rome's city center and were created in the second century as a response to the shortage of space for graves in Rome’s city center.
-These Catacombs contain the remains of about 150,000 bodies, which are tucked away from visibility.
+The Domitilla Catacombs contain thousands of burial plots, where the remains of Ancient Romans were once located.

 Highlights of the Domitilla Catacombs include a second-century fresco of The Last Supper.
 As an added bonus, visiting this site on a Rome day tour during the summer provides a much-needed break from the scorching sun.